-The Michael J. Coles College of Business offers academic programs, that respond to the needs of our rapidly changing global, business environment.
-The College is a major asset to the growth and economic development of metropolitan Atlanta and the region.
-The unique, innovative spirit of the Coles College of Business arises from an emphasis on building partnerships with leaders in business and industry.
-The College College grants over 35% of all the degrees awarded at Kennesaw State University.
-The College is committed to continuous improvement and targeted program development.
-The College supports extensive short and long-term study abroad programs and courses.
-There are numerous business student organizations in the Coles College and chapters of the international academic honoraries Beta Gamma Sigma and Beta Alpha Psi.
+The Michael J. Coles College of Business offer academic programs, that respond to the needs of our rapidly changing global, business environment.
+It is a major asset to the growth and economic development of metropolitan Atlanta and the region.
+The unique, innovative spirit of the Coles College of Business arises from an emphasis on building partnerships with the corporate world, the community, business leaders, other academic institutions, government, and nonprofit enterprises These alliances enable The College to achieve its goals of continuous improvement and targeted program development.

 The Coles College of Business and its exceptional faculty enjoy national recognition in a number of areas.
-Undergraduate and graduate business and accounting programs in the College are fully accredited by AACSB International - The Association to Advance Collegiate Schools of Business, the internationally recognized accrediting agency for business schools.
+Undergraduate and graduate business and accounting programs in the College are fully accredited by AACSB International The Association to Advance Collegiate Schools of Business, the internationally recognized accrediting agency for business schools.
+The 2008 edition of the Princeton Review named the Coles College as one of the best business schools in the nation.